Saraquail/ff7oa-client/README.md

 ### Technologies

-This app was built using React, CSS3, and HTML5
+This app was built using React, CSS3, and HTML5.
-The server was built using Node.js, Express, and Knex The database was built using PostgreSQL
+The server was built using Node.js, Express, and Knex.
+The database was built using PostgreSQL.